 How long does a full mouth restoration recovery last?

 Full mouth restoration can take anywhere from a few weeks to a few months to recover from.
-The length of a patient’s recovery depends on the surgery’s severity and reconstruction.
-Full mouth restoration often involves multiple procedures over months.
+The length of a patient’s recovery depends on the severity of the surgery and reconstruction, which often involves multiple procedures over months.

 Is full mouth reconstruction painful?

-You will be numbed or put under sedation before procedures begin.
+We numb or sedate you before procedures begin.
 You will feel no pain throughout the process.
 While your mouth will be extra sensitive post-procedure, this typically disappears after a few days.
 We will also recommend pain medication and cold compresses for comfortable healing.

 Do gums grow back after surgery?

-After surgery, gums will not grow back.
-If gum tissue is removed during surgery, it will not grow back.
+After surgery, gums don’t grow back, and if we remove gum tissue, it will not grow back.
 Many patients want their gums removed to show more of their teeth.
 Gum removal is a permanent fix for these patients.
 However, gum grafting can add new tissue to receded gums.

 Who is a good candidate for a full mouth reconstruction?

 We recommend full mouth reconstructions for patients with multiple extensive dental problems.
-Common dental problems full mouth reconstructions address include missing teeth, tooth damage, and infections.
+Common dental problems addressed by full-mouth reconstructions include missing teeth, tooth damage, and infections.
 Patients with one or more dental issues can renew their oral health with a full mouth reconstruction.

 Can a full mouth reconstruction relieve jaw pain?

-Yes, it’s possible for a full mouth reconstruction to relieve jaw pain and related TMJ symptoms.
-Replacing missing teeth and fixing damaged teeth removes pressure from the teeth and the TMJ.
+Yes, a full mouth reconstruction can relieve jaw pain and related TMJ symptoms.
+Replacing missing teeth and repairing damaged teeth reduces pressure on the teeth and the TMJ.
 Creating an even bite distributes biting force throughout the mouth.

-Yes, these terms are used interchangeably.
-A full mouth reconstruction or rehabilitation renews the function and comfort of the teeth, gums, and jaw.
+Yes, we use these terms interchangeably.
+A full mouth reconstruction or rehabilitation restores function and comfort to the teeth, gums, and jaw.